mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 ### 3b.
 Advantages of maintaining a separate user identifier for businesses to populate with their own customer IDs

-Enabling businesses to set their own user ID where it is available is a very powerful feature: it makes it possible, for example, to join SnowPlow behavioural data with other customer data sets e.g. CRM, marketing etc.
+Enabling businesses to set their own user ID where it is available is a very powerful feature: it makes it possible, for example, to join Snowplow behavioural data with other customer data sets e.g. CRM, marketing etc.

 Rather then override the `domain_userid` and / or `network_userid`, however, we have a separate field `user_id` set aside for this purpose.
 This is to give analysts maximum flexibility when analysing user behaviour over the user's entire behaviour.
 To illustrate this with an example: